 View attribute

-The attribute takes a single optional parameter, which is the name of the view object to use.
+The attribute takes a first optional parameter null|false|string $view, which is used to specify the view to use.

 For example: ~Json will be interpreted as \Temma\Views\Json